Charley Harper

+In 1953, a Ford Motor Company publication offered this biographical sketch: "While Charles Harper was a freshman at West Virginia Wesleyan College, he was advised, after an aptitude test, to study journalism.
+Something inside him said no, and the following year he enrolled in the Cincinnati Art Academy.
+After a [WWII] tour of duty with the 104th Infantry in Europe, he, aided by an art scholarship, went on a four-months' painting tour of the country with his bride.
+He now works in a Cincinnati studio as a commercial artist by day and in his home as a fine artist by night."

-Charley and Edie spent their honeymoon traveling the country, mainly in the west and south, being able to do so because of the Stephen H. Wilder Scholarship the Academy awarded to Charley for post-graduate travels.
+Charley and Edie's honeymoon travel, mainly in the west and south, was supported by the Stephen H. Wilder Scholarship the Academy awarded to Charley for post-graduate travels.
 Charley Harper returned to the Art Academy of Cincinnati as a teacher and also worked for a commercial firm before working on his own.
 He and his wife worked out of their Roselawn and Finneytown homes, and later, with their only child Brett Harper, formed Harper Studios.